How to write a value proposition

 Step 2: List the benefits of your product or service

-Next, make a detailed list of all the benefits your product or service offers.
+Next, make a detailed list of the wide range of benefits your product or service offers.
 What problems do you solve, and how does your business make life easier for your customers?

 Remember, benefits are different from features – focus on what the customer gains from using your service, not just the characteristics of the product.